cy-rhino/WAN/README.md

 # Rhino WAN
 Rhino WAN is a derivative of Grasshopper, an Arduino compatible board for LoRaWAN.
-This design removes the pattern antenna for legal use in certain areas.
+This board has the pattern antenna removed so that it can be used legally in some areas.
 ![picture](images/board_pict.jpg)
 Module: CMWX1ZZABZ-078
 EDA/CAD: CircuitStudio 1.5.2